zoekirsh/sinatra-basic-forms-lab/README.md

    renders a third view (`views/display_puppy.erb`) which displays the info for the puppy that was just created.
 Create an instance of a puppy to hold the data about the puppy you just created.

-6. Add a link on the homepage to the new puppy form.
+6. Add a link on the home page to the new puppy form.

 <p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-basic-forms-lab'>Sinatra Basic Forms Lab</a> on Learn.co and start learning to code for free.</p>